EthanPerello/detective-game/README.md

 ---

+## 🔧 Known Limitations & In-Progress Improvements

+Due to the short jam timeframe, some features and refinements are still in progress:

+- [ ] Show loading indicators during blockchain interactions
+- [ ] Improve mobile responsiveness (especially the chat interface)
+- [ ] Prioritize blockchain-first logic over fallback behavior
+- [ ] Expand character bios and case descriptions
+- [ ] Hide spoilers on results screen for incorrect accusations
+- [ ] Integrate Cartridge Controller for standardized onchain interactions

+---

 ## 🚀 Future Features & Roadmap

-These features are planned post-jam to expand the game's depth and replayability:
+Post-jam, the following features are planned to expand depth and replayability:

-* 🧩 Additional cases with branching narratives
+- 🧩 More cases with branching narratives
-* 🧠 AI-generated procedural cases
+- 🧠 Procedurally generated mysteries powered by AI
-* 🕒 Solve-time tracking and global time-based stats
+- 🕒 Solve-time tracking and global statistics
-* 🎖 Tokenized case completions:
+- 🎖 Tokenized case completions

-  * Unique reward NFTs for completing cases
+  - Unique reward NFTs for finishing cases
-  * Tiered rewards for solving multiple mysteries
+  - Tiered achievements for solving multiple mysteries
-* ❤️ “Like/Dislike” relationship meter with suspects
+- ❤️ Relationship meter showing suspect affinity over time
-* 🔍 “Important clue” tracking system with visual alerts
+- 🔍 Clue-tracking interface with visual alerts
-* 🤝 Multiplayer Mode:
+- 🤝 Multiplayer mode

-  * Each player chats with a suspect
-  * Group reconvening phases before voting
+  - Players interview suspects independently
+  - Reconvene to deliberate and vote as a team

 ---